 On the Side

-Would you like to write or talk about video games/comics/something science-y on my website/blog/podcast, etc.?
+Would you like to write or talk about something science-y/video games/comics (or all of the above) on my website/blog/podcast, etc.?

 Probably!
 You might not be able to get me to stop, though.
 Get in touch with me via email: $liz$(at)$lizheckmaier$.com$ [no ‘$’ signs].